 A deeply caramelized squash layered with warm, citrusy, herb-marinated feta.
-Textural contrast from pistachio and a bright herbal finish gives this a simple yet elevated feel.
+Textural contrast from pistachio and a bright herbal finish keep this simple but polished.

 Tips and Tricks